 Your love language won’t sound like mine

 Q: Were you surprised at the results of your 24-hour challenge?
-(See yesterday’s blog post if you missed this.)
+Why?

 Read Psalm 141:3; Proverbs 15:1; Psalm 19:14; Proverbs 15:23.
 Each of these speak of the power of our words.

-Q: In what ways do you hope to enrich or change your love language?
+Q: In what ways do you hope to enrich or change your love language of thank you?